caldav/xmas-hat/README.md

 ## Setup your rpi2/3

 1. Install [ubuntu core](https://developer.ubuntu.com/en/snappy/) on your Raspberry Pi.
-1. Plug an USB webcam into your Raspberry Pi
+1. Plug a USB webcam into your Raspberry Pi
-1. Install this snap: `sudo snap install xmas-hat --edge --devmode`
+1. Install this snap: `snap install xmas-hat --edge --devmode`

 ## See the results

 The webserver in the snap will be launched automatically as a service after install and when your board starts.

-You can launch a web browser on the same network and point it to `http://<ip-address-of-the-pi>:8080` to see the output of the face-detection results.
+You can launch a web browser on the same network and point it to `http://<ip-address-of-the-pi>:8080` to see the output of the face detection results.
 A capture is taken from the webcam every 5 seconds and the end picture will only be updated when a face is detected.

 ### Increasing the capture rate